School Bus Driver

 Hello why do some places like to make you turn around a 100 times and then yell at you for being late?
 Also, what’s the point in going back and picking up a student and making everyone behind because they decided for the upteenth time to be late and got left?!

-Asked by Mrs. Bitchyasshole over 5 years ago
+Asked by Mrs. Bitchyasshole almost 6 years ago

 It depends on district policy as to what is acceptable in certain circumstances.
 We live in an entitled world where the thought process is me first and never tell me "no".
 Sadly this is not how the world works primarily and the sooner kids learn this concept the better.
 For me, if a child is a chronically late person, they get bus left and i will not return to pick them up.
 If the child has never been late and was just having a bad morning or an off morning, i might consider going back if its not too far out of my way.
 We also have a policy that they need to be out at each stop 5 min prior to avoid issues like this.